jambonz/next-static-site/markdown/docs/jambonz-ui/styles.md

 import '@jambonz/ui/public/css/styles.css';
 ```

-###### Available CSS selectors
+##### Available CSS selectors

 Most of the styles are utilized directly by the [components](/dacs/jambonz-ui/components/) so you're better off just using those.
-These are the basic utility styles that can be used in and ad-hoc manor in your jambonz apps.
+These are the basic utility styles that can be used in an ad-hoc manor in your jambonz apps.

 | CSS selector | Application |
 |--------------|-------------|